mwebaze-nicho/tungabe_c4/README.md

 2. Access the API at `http://localhost:3000`.

 ## Contributing
 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Please fork the repository.
+Create a new branch in your names and push it the repo.